 To realize this vision of marrying the old with the new, and to ensure that Peabody and Johns Hopkins University leverage their competitive advantage, Peabody built its Breakthrough Plan around Five Pillars: Excellence, Interdisciplinary Experiences, Innovation, Community Connectivity, and Diversity.

 Between 2015 and 2019, critical initiatives have been advanced to meet these objectives as the following summary illustrates.

 Sustainability requires thinking about program evolution from the perspective of the Five Pillars in the context of a sustainable academic-business model.
-A five-year model (FY18-FY22) is guiding the Institute with a focus on excellence and innovation, while moving toward greater sustainability.
-FY18, the first year of the five-year plan, finished well ahead of key financial and enrollment targets, and is similarly on track to finish ahead of plan for FY19.
+A five-year model (FY18-FY22) is guiding the Institute in moving toward greater sustainability.
+For FY18 and FY19, the first two years of the five-year plan, Peabody finished ahead of key financial targets, performing favorable to budget by $2 million over a two-year period.
 Components of the model include: